botify-hq/developers-docs/api_docs/markdowns/api/integrations/google-sheets.md

 BOTIFY_ANALYSIS_GET_URLS_DETAIL(apiToken, username, projectSlug, analysisSlug, urls, fields, showHeaders)
 ```
 This macro allow you to retrieve fields data for a list of URLs.
-To get a faster response, **we highly recommend to give a list of URLs to a single cell formula** (as in the following example) instead of using this macro URL by URL because it's much more faster this way.
+**To avoid rate limit (429)** and get a faster response, **we highly recommend to give a list of URLs to a single cell formula** (as in the following example) instead of copying this macro for each URL.
 Note a google script must respond within 30 seconds, thus if the list of URLs is too long, some URLs fields might not be computed, We recommend to give **at most 10,000 URLs**.
 ##### Example
 ![image](https://cloud.githubusercontent.com/assets/1886834/14742239/625eb72e-089b-11e6-95c2-d0897355982e.png)